Houston Museums & Public Art

 We arrived in Houston in the late afternoon on Friday, with plenty of time to get to James Turrell's "Twilight Epiphany" Skyspace on the Rice University campus.
-This is a free installation piece that is open to the public (closed on Tuesdays) and activates light shows at dawn and dusk.
+This is a free installation that is open to the public (closed on Tuesdays) and activates light shows at dawn and dusk.
 It was a busy place, even on Good Friday (this was an Easter weekend trip for us.)
 We got there 20 minutes or so before the show started, and the interior spaces were starting to fill up, so give yourself plenty of time if you are hoping to see the lights change from inside the structure.

 "Turrell's composition of light compliments the natural light present at twilight, and transforms the Skyspace into a locale for experiencing beauty and reflecting on the surrounding campus and the natural world." - Rice. edu.

-Other notable MFAH pieces include: "Slaughter of the Innocents (They Might be Guilty of Something)" by Kara Walker, and Mark Bradford's "Circa 1992."
+Notable MFAH pieces include: "Slaughter of the Innocents (They Might be Guilty of Something)" by Kara Walker, and Mark Bradford's "Circa 1992."

 Critic Hilton Als has written, “In Walker’s work, slavery is a nightmare from which no American has yet awakened . . . leaving us all scarred, hateful, hated, and diminished.”